 Disadvantages of a time and material contract

-By choosing a T&M model, you gain flexibility and control over the project.
-At every stage of the development process, you gain a clear insight into what your software looks like.
+By choosing a T&M model, you gain flexibility and control over the project and at every stage of the development process you gain a clear insight into what your software will look like.
 By getting involved in the process yourself, you can be certain it will suit your needs.
-Unfortunately, at the same time you lose:
+Unfortunately, at the same time you do lose:

 - no budget control – since you are charged a set hourly rate of labour, the overall cost may go beyond the estimated budget.

-Having experienced with both fixed-price and time & material contracts, we have developed a hybrid of the best characteristics of the two types.
+Having had experience in both areas, fixed-price and time & material contracts, we have developed a hybrid of the best characteristics of the two types.
 We know how dynamic software development is, which is why our model offers flexibility when it comes to changing your requirements during the development process.
 At the same time, we are aware of the fact that smaller companies may have a limited budget, and for this reason we always provide you with a project cost estimation.
 This way, you can both gain control over the project and better manage your budget at the same time.